rajat-gohil/Movie-Recommender/README.md

 IMDbPY library is used for fetching movie posters.

-# License:

-This project is licensed under the [license name].
-See the LICENSE file for details.

 # Disclaimer:

 This application is for educational and entertainment purposes only.
 All movie recommendations are based on similarity and may not reflect personal preferences.